lynxthecat/cake-qos-simple/README.md

 - install requisite packages as required
 - place cake-qos-simple in /etc/init.d
 - chmod +x cake-qos-simple
-- edit configuration lines in cake-qos-simple to set interface(s) and CAKE parameters
 - place 11-cake-qos-simple in /etc/hotplug.d/iface/
 - chmod +x 11-cake-qos-simple
-- place cake-qos-simple.nft in /usr/share/nftables.d/ruleset-post/
-- edit cake-qos-simple.nft for your use case
+- generate default config in /root/cake-qos-simple/config using: `service cake-qos-simple gen_config`
+- edit default configuration lines in config to set interface(s), CAKE parameters and nftables variables (will be imported to auto-generated nft.rules file)
+- generate default nftables rules based on config in /root/cake-qos-simple/nft.rules using: `service cake-qos-simple gen_nft_rules`
+- edit default nftables rules in nft.rules as desired
 - service cake-qos-simple enable
 - service cake-qos-simple start
-- service firewall restart
-- verify interfaces (e.g. replace or delete br-lan / br-guest lines as required)
+- verify correct operation by running `service cake-qos-simple status`, `service cake-qos-simple download` and `service cake-qos-simple upload` and optionally by running tcpdump with the -v switch to inspect TOS values in packets

 Here is a guide to completing the above steps in your SSH client.